Path length: 6.8 miles

 Width: 1000 yards

-A total of 7 early AM tornadoes occurred across parts of the south on December 10, 1967.
+A total of seven early AM tornadoes occurred across parts of the south on December 10, 1967.
 We look at one of those in this summary.
-It hit in the panhandle of Florida around Fort Walton Beach around 315 am.
-A total of 35 homes and 9 businesses were destroyed.
-Another 290 homes had some sort of damage.
+It hit in the panhandle of Florida around Fort Walton Beach around 315am ET.
+There was significant tree damage in a heavily wooded pine forest.
+A total of 35 homes and nine businesses were destroyed.
+Another 290 homes and 23 businesses had some sort of damage.
 Club Continental was heavily damaged.
 There were about 200 people there when the twister hit.
 One person had minor injuries.
 There was a fatality.
 3-year-old Joann Coker died from a head injury when the tornado hit her home.
 At the time of the tornado, Joann’s Mom was at the hospital giving birth to her 7th child.

 We gathered information for this event from the SPC & NCDC Databases, the December 1967 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences: